MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidlidfax2emailtype-canonical-property.md

 api_type:
 - COM
 ms.assetid: db8c3014-fa17-4b76-8a76-e352a0be8233
-description: "Specifies the email type of the contact's home fax address."
+description: "Specifies the email type of the contact's home fax address for Outlook 2013 or Outlook 2016."
 ---

 # PidLidFax2EmailType Canonical Property